1.0 Introduction

 This article describes how to integrate Fortanix-Data-Security-Manager (DSM) with Enterprise Java Beans Certificate Authority (EJBCA).

-It also contains the information that a user requires to:
+It also provides the information required to:

 Create an application (app) in Fortanix DSM.